exoclime/HELIOS-K/README.md

 where yy = (2.0 * y - 1.0 - ystart) / (1.0 - ystart), for y in the range [ystart, 1]
 The bins are separated with a blank line, starting with the bin with the lowest wavenumbers and ending with the bin with the highest wavenumbers.
+When the PFile is used then the files contains also the values of T and P.
+When doResampling is set to 2, then the bins are stored in different files with names Out_< name >_cbin< bin index>.dat

 # Out_< name >_tr.dat #
 It contains m and T.
 m is the column mass, m_i = exp((i - nTr/2) * dTr)
-T is the Transmission function Int_0^1 exp(-K(y)m) dy
+T is the Transmission function Int_0^1 exp(-K(y)m) dy When the PFile is used then the files contains also the values of T, P and point index.
+When doTransmission is set to 2, then the bins are stored in different files with names Out_< name >_tr< bin index>.dat

 # Out_< name >_mean.dat #
 When the argument doMean is set to one, this file contains the Planck and Rosseland means.